Pyrox1999/robots-txt/README.md

 # robots-txt

-This program allows you to download the robots.txt from a website. in this txt-data stands, which areas of the website are allowed and which are for normal visitors forbidden.
+This program allows you to download the robots.txt from a website. in this txt-data stands, which areas of the website are allowed for bots and which are  forbidden.

 Music by Bobjt